 - Did the speaker have sufficient stage presence, eye contact and vocal range; maintain a steady pace, and have a confident stance?

 - Did the PowerPoint slide enhance the presentation – was it clear, legible, and concise?

-The first-place winner will represent WKU in the Midwestern Association of Graduate Schools (MAGS) 3MT® virtual competition.
+The first-place winner qualifies to represent WKU in the Midwestern Association of Graduate Schools (MAGS) 3MT® competition.
 The top placed students will be recognized at an all-campus wide event.